23 Oct 5 Factors That Influence Your Car Insurance Rates

 How often you drive and how long you drive can also impact your car insurance – it makes sense that if you drive long distances, your car is on the road more often and for longer periods which increases the chance of an accident.
 If you only drive occasionally and much shorter distances, you’ll pay less.

 Choosing the type of insurance cover you need will impact how much you’ll pay.
 There are three levels to choose from, with Comprehensive Car Insurance covering you for most events – whether your car gets stolen, needs a new windscreen, towing if it breaks down, or repairs or replacement in an accident.
 As part of your Comprehensive Car Insurance, you’re also covered up to a certain amount for damage to any other vehicles involved in an accident that you’re liable for.

 Third Party, Fire and Theft covers your car for fire and theft and covers any other cars involved in an accident that you caused, while Third Party Car Insurance is the most basic option, ideal if you’re on a tight budget and just need cover for damage to other vehicles in an accident you’re liable for.

 Insurance policies will differ between insurers, so it’s important you carefully review the terms of agreement for each type of policy before deciding on the right insurance cover.

 Get the best car insurance

 Not insuring your car can mean a large expense when things go wrong, and even leave you financially unable to get back on the road again.
-Get competitive car insurance rates by working with a NZ Insurance Broker like Max Insurances.
+Get competitive car insurance rates by working with a NZ Insurance Adviser like those at Max Insurances.
 We have access to a wide variety of insurance providers and can use our industry knowledge of insurance products in NZ to make it easy for you to compare insurance options and make an informed decision about the right insurance cover for you.Request a Call Get a Quote

 Find this article helpful?
 Don’t forget to like it or share it on Facebook.